dannydeezy/deezy-auto-earn/README.md

 # deezy-auto-earn
-automatically open channels to deezy, push sats through, and earn
+Automatically opens a channel to deezy, push sats through, and earn.

 This is my first fork.
-Made some changes to the Config.json and the async function maybeOpenChannel.
-This creates the feature request i submitted here https://github.com/dannydeezy/deezy-auto-earn/issues/12#issue-1557514653.
+I made some changes to the config.json and the index.js.
+The changes reflect the feature request I submitted here https://github.com/dannydeezy/deezy-auto-earn/issues/12#issue-1557514653.

 ## setup
 ```